-High school teachers, also known as secondary teachers, instruct students in subjects through classroom discussions, lectures and other methods and then evaluate a student's progress in a subject through examinations and coursework.
+High school teachers, also known as secondary school teachers, instruct students in subjects through classroom discussions, lectures and other methods and then evaluate a student's progress in a subject through examinations and coursework.
 Those interested in being a high school teacher must be proficient not only in the subject matter, but also in the administrative and technological aspects of the classroom.
-They should also be able to communicate effectively with parents, students, and other staff members.
+High school teachers should also be able to communicate effectively with parents, students, and other staff members.
 Working with demanding and sometimes unruly teenagers can be tiring and often requires a great deal of patience.
 Teachers are often able to observe their students' accomplishments, however, and may earn great satisfaction.

 |Degree Level||Bachelor's degree|

 |Degree Field||Secondary education, subject-specific field|